 Note: Gulf Shores And Orange Beach Tourism provided complimentary airfare, accommodations, activities, and dining for the purposes of this article.

-Nicky Omohundro is the founder of LittleFamilyAdventure.com, a family lifestyle/travel site that encourages families to have “No Child Left Inside.”
+Nicky Omohundro is the founder of LittleFamilyAdventure.com.
 You’ll often find her with coffee in hand and running around with her kids.
 Favorite outdoor destination: Moab, Utah.